*FAQs at bottom of the article*

 Of late, Blacque does primarily stage work, so we last saw him in a 2018 episode of the show Kevin (Probably) Saves the World, starring Jason Ritter, son of the late, talented John Ritter.

-Today, Taurean is 80 years old and is a very generous man.
 He was the spokesman for the County of Los Angeles Adoption Services although he had no adoptive children at the time.
 He claims he was not eligible to adopt because he was single, but he pressed on, eventually adopting ten children, in addition to the two biological sons he had.
 In 1989 he was asked by President George H. W. Bush to serve as the national spokesman for adoption.

 Kiel Martin (Detective LaRue)